 Meet the Expert: Joshua R. Polanin

 Josh Polanin, Ph.D., has extensive experience in quantitative methodology, particularly systematic review and meta-analysis, which allows him to design and lead studies across the field of education research.
-He is the project director for AIR’s What Works Clearinghouse, a project of the Institute for Education Sciences (IES).
+He is the project director for AIR’s What Works Clearinghouse, a project of the Institute of Education Sciences (IES).
 He is also principal investigator of an National Science Foundation-funded grant building meta-analytic software, the co-principal investigator of an IES-funded grant to train other research in state-of-the-art meta-analysis techniques, and the co-principal investigator of two IES-funded systematic review and meta-analysis of (1) college aid programs and (2) English language learner programs.
 He won the Society for Research on Educational Effectiveness (SREE) Early Career Award in April 2020.
 He helps to lead an internal AIR initiative—the Methods of Synthesis and Integration Center (MOSAIC)—with Dr. Ryan Williams among many others, to bring together researchers who use and study systematic review and meta-analysis.

 POSITION: Principal Researcher